Munkkeli/Unity-Room-Editor-Source/README.md

 - Right mouse to remove painted room

 ## Features
-- A custom mesh romm creator
+- A custom mesh room creator
 - An old texture loader I made a long time ago
 - "Easy" to add new rooms